 Similarly, take a cover of an ice-cream cone or any like shape.
 Cut it along it's slant surface as shown in Figure 1.
-You will get the net for the cone (Figure 2).
+You will get the net for the cone as shown in Figure 2.

 Take objects having different shapes (cylinder, cube, cuboid and cone) and cut them to get their nets with help of your teachers or friends.